-More companies get into businesses of Black History Month
+More companies get into the business of Black History Month

 “That was a great example of that being all about pushing the books and nothing about promoting the community,” Lee said.
 “What about that was grounded in African American history?”

-Even companies rooted in the black community can’t always escape criticism.
+Even companies rooted in the Black community can’t always escape criticism.

-OneUnited Bank, the country’s largest black-owned bank, released a debit card in mid-February with Harriet Tubman on it as a way to highlight the stalled effort to put the abolitionist icon on the $20 bill.
+OneUnited Bank, the country’s largest Black-owned bank, released a debit card in mid-February with Harriet Tubman on it as a way to highlight the stalled effort to put the abolitionist icon on the $20 bill.
 There was an instant backlash from Twitter users who chafed at the image of the former slave on a debit card.

-Frederick Knight, an associate professor of history at Morehouse College, said it might have been more meaningful to elevate a lesser-known figure more directly tied to black economic empowerment, pointing to Maggie Lena Walker, who chartered a bank after the Civil War.
+Frederick Knight, an associate professor of history at Morehouse College, said it might have been more meaningful to elevate a lesser-known figure more directly tied to Black economic empowerment, pointing to Maggie Lena Walker, who chartered a bank after the Civil War.

-“There are more appropriate people they could have used this opportunity for, rather than take advance of an iconic person like Harriet Tubman,” Knight said.
+“There are more appropriate people they could have used this opportunity for,” Knight said.

-But the bank stands by its decision, noting that the card is the ninth in a series with black faces on them, including one launched in partnership with the Black Lives Matter movement.
-It stems from a re-branding the company undertook in 2015 to put its black identity as the center of its marketing.
-OneUnited Bank President Teri Williams said the Tubman card has been its best seller.
+But the bank stands by its decision, noting that the card is the ninth in a series with Black faces on them, including one launched in partnership with the Black Lives Matter movement.
+It stems from a re-branding the company undertook in 2015 to put its Black identity as the center of its marketing.
+OneUnited Bank President Teri Williams said the Tubman card has been its bestseller.

 Adriana Waterston, senior vice president of insights and strategy for Horowitz Research, said companies are responding to customers that take pride in seeing their heritage represented in powerful brands.

 “Especially in today’s racially polarized environment, showing up and supporting one community speaks volumes,” Waterston said.
-“If you are only showing up once a year, black consumers will easily see through this and consider you disingenuous.”
+“If you are only showing up once a year, Black consumers will easily see through this and consider you disingenuous.”